 A further merger occurred in 2015, when the Manawatu Numismatic Society became formally incorporated into The Royal Numismatic Society of New Zealand.

-On 27 November 2019 a formal memorandum of understanding was signed between the RNSNZ and the Orders and Medals Research Society (OMRS) New Zealand branch, under which the branch also became a branch of the RNSNZ.
+On 27 November 2019 a formal memorandum of understanding was signed between the RNSNZ and the Orders and Medals Research Society (OMRS) New Zealand branch, under which the local branch of the UK Society also became a branch of the RNSNZ.